Beyond Diagonal Reconfigurable Intelligent Surfaces: A Multi-Sector Mode Enabling Highly Directional Full-Space Wireless Coverage: Potential Applications of Multi-Sector BD-RIS

 The need for more spectrum resources and higher frequency bands, such as millimeter wave or even higher Terahertz frequency bands, to cater to various emerging applications is one of important driving trends for 6G \cite{saad2019vision}, \cite{akyildiz2022terahertz}.
-Wireless communications on higher frequency bands usually suffer from higher spreading loss, have limited multi-path and high sparsity, and are vulnerable to blockages \cite{akyildiz2022terahertz}.
+Wireless communications and sensing on higher frequency bands usually suffer from higher spreading loss, have limited multi-path and high sparsity, and are vulnerable to blockages \cite{akyildiz2022terahertz}.
 The proposed multi-sector BD-RIS is particularly useful for addressing the above issues.
-First, since the antennas utilized to realize the multi-sector BD-RIS have higher gains with the increase of the number of sectors $L$, the multi-sector BD-RIS is favorable to compensate for the high spreading loss for millimeter wave/Terahertz communications.
-Second, the beams of the multi-sector BD-RIS can be highly directional (with increasing $L$) to apply to millimeter wave/Terahertz communication systems with strong LoS channels.
+First, since the antennas utilized to realize the multi-sector BD-RIS have higher gains with the increase of the number of sectors $L$, the multi-sector BD-RIS is favorable to compensate for the high spreading loss for millimeter wave/Terahertz communications and sensing.
+Second, the beams of the multi-sector BD-RIS can be highly directional (with increasing $L$) to apply to millimeter wave/Terahertz communication and sensing systems with strong LoS channels.
 Third, different from conventional RIS with only half-space coverage, the multi-sector BD-RIS enables full-space coverage, which is helpful for the coverage extension (especially when there are multiple obstacles).
+With the above benefits, multi-sector BD-RIS can be utilized in the recently popular and promising ISAC system to compensate for the severe path loss, boost wireless communication and sensing performance, while guaranteeing full-space coverage.